gabrielantonyxaviour/animoca.trade/docs/PROJECT_VISION.md

 - AI-powered reputation analysis and predictions
 - Integration with traditional credential systems (universities, employers)

-This system creates a new primitive: **credentials as tradeable assets where market forces determine reputation value**, enabling unprecedented monetization and validation of digital credentials.
+This system creates a new primitive: **"The stock market for skills"** where credentials become tradeable assets, market forces determine reputation value, and real verification activity generates sustainable revenue for token holders.